thesmith1/dl4cv_team50/README.md

 ### 01/02/2018: Paolo
 InceptionNetV3 reaches a top-5 validation accuracy of 48%, after ten epochs.
 Again, the validation accuracy has been flattening out since almost the beginning of the training (epoch 3).
 The application of a second FC layer didn't produce any significant improvement, but reduced the number of epochs required for reaching the bast performance on the validation set.
 Results with fine-tuning of the last convolutional layers coming next.

+### 01/02/2018: Giorgio
+Training (9) of branch networks gives slightly better results due to the high number of epochs: 25.
+General improvement of 1%-2% on each branch network.